Ainite24/DevOps-Engineer/README.md

         Ensure Terraform is installed on your machine.
 You can download the latest version from the official Terraform website: Terraform Downloads.

     Create a Terraform Configuration:
-        Write your infrastructure code in a Terraform configuration file (e.g., main.tf).
+        Write your infrastructure code in a Terraform configuration file (e.g., main. tf).
 Define providers, resources, and any necessary variables or outputs.

     Initialize the Configuration:
         Open a terminal and navigate to the directory containing your Terraform configuration file.